KatanyaFleet/Physics-Quiz/README.md

 The page I found this on is https://webdevtrick.com/simple-quiz-in-php-source-code/.

 Also, it is important to note that the quiz as it is in the template is multiple choice.
 This can be changed using text boxes.
-Additionally, anything inside "<php> here </php>" is processed by the server and invisible to the user if they attempt to inspect the page.
+Additionally, anything inside \<php> here \</php> is processed by the server and invisible to the user if they attempt to inspect the page.